scalabl3/userflow/01-meta/00-AI-init/AI-Process-Guide.v1.md

 [ ] You understand how different layers connect
 [ ] You know where to find and place documents
 [ ] You can explain the process hierarchy
+[ ] You understand the distinction between process docs (01-meta) and implementation docs (02-implementation-docs) [ ] You know to never modify 01-meta without explicit permission [ ] You know where to place generated content from templates

 Key Questions:
 1. Can you describe the path from strategic to task level?
 2. Do you know where to find related documents?
 3. Can you explain how information flows between layers?
+4. Can you explain where template-generated content should be stored?
 ```

 ### 3. Templates (Learn the formats)